Easy Black Bottom Pecan Pie Bars (Maple Sweetened)

 - While cooling, immediately sprinkle warm crust with chocolate chips; leave for a few minutes to soften and then spread into an even layer.

-- Make Filling: When about 10 minutes is left on the timer for the cooling, add maple syrup, 1/2 cup sugar, cream, 6 tablespoons butter, and 1/4 teaspoon salt to a large saucepan and bring to a boil over medium-high heat.
+- When about 10 minutes is left on the timer for the cooling, add maple syrup, 1/2 cup sugar, cream, 6 tablespoons butter, and 1/4 teaspoon salt to a large saucepan and bring to a boil over medium-high heat.
 Stirring constantly, boil for 1 minute.

 - Remove from heat, add the remaining chopped pecans and vanilla, and pour over crust.